erazortt/DoViBaker/README.md

 # LumScaleHelper.avs
 Used to find `lumScale` for `DoViTonemap` manually.
 This is the factor by which to mutiply the brightness of the PQ stream such that its base brightness matches that of the SDR stream.
-Typical factors can be 1.0 all the way to up 5.0 for very extreme cases.
+Typical factors can be 1.0 all the way to up 5.0 in very extreme cases.
+Also this factor might fluctuate from scene to scene.
+In this case it is advisable to use one best fitting factor thoughout the whole stream in order to maintain the creator's intent.
+For low brightness targets it might however be necessary have the factor adjusted from scene to scene.

 # BetterGrayscale.avsi
 Needed by `LumScaleHelper.avs` for showing a more correct and better comparable grayscale of PQ and SDR sources.